parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Solver.PrintLSMSink True

-This key is used to specify printing of the subsurface data, Permeability and Porosity in silo binary file format.
+*string* **Solver.WriteSiloSubsurfData** False This key is used to specify printing of the subsurface data, Permeability and Porosity in silo binary file format.
 The data is printed after it is generated and before the main time stepping loop - only once during the run.
 This data may be read in by VisIT and other visualization packages.
-Example Useage:

 .. container:: list